techClick/improve.typing.skills/README.md

 ## Deployment is new
-They just added the requirement to deploy to the task.
-I would have seperated time to test deployment.
+They just added deployment to the task requirements.
+I would have seperated time to test deployment if this was made known earlier.

 As this is new, I just tested deployment and found out everything works on localhost:3000/VScode but the deployed site has an issue:
 ```